Hatem Ali Talukdar

-Hatem Ali Talukdar was a Bangladesh Awami League politician and the former Member of Parliament of Tangail-2.
+Hatem Ali Talukdar was a Bangladesh Awami League politician and a former member of parliament for Tangail-2.

 Career

 Talukdar was a student leader in the 1940 of East Pakistan Chattra League in Jamalpur Sub-division.
 He helped Sheikh Mujibur Rahman and Maulana Abdul Hamid Khan Bhashani organize a conference of the League in Jamalpur.

 Talukdar was elected to parliament from Tangail-2 as a Bangladesh Awami League candidate in 1973.

 Death

 Ali died on 24 October 1997.